-• G. Router/Power Status [insert Router Icon]
+E. Router/Power Status

 When you apply power to the Router or restart it, a short period of time elapses while the Router boots up.
 During this time, the "router" icon blinks.
 When the Router has completely booted up, the "router" icon becomes a solid light, indicating the Router is ready for use.